ampho-cms/ampho/doc/user_manual.rst

         /instance

-Once you have module named ``commands`` in a bundle, Ampho will import it automatically at bundle loading time, so everything you need to do is to place commands' functions into it, wrapping them with ``ampho.command()`` decorator.
+Once you have module named ``commands`` in a bundle, Ampho will import it automatically at bundle loading time, so everything you need to do is to place commands' functions into it, wrapping them with ``ampho.cli.command()`` decorator.

 .. sourcecode:: python

-    from ampho import command
+    from ampho import cli
     from click import echo

-    @command('hello')
+    @cli.command('hello')
     def hello():
         echo('Hello, world')